tanmay-bhatnagar/buggy-1/phase_1_readme.md

 - Manual tests: Bench Mode ON → open `screen`/miniterm → `SERVO,90`, `PING`.
 - Autonomous runs: Bench Mode OFF → run Jetson app (heartbeat active).

+Note: Bench is silent by default — no heartbeat needed; no periodic prints.
+Use `PING` for distances and `STAT?` for a one‑shot status snapshot.
+Toggle streaming diagnostics with `VERBOSE,ON` (and `VERBOSE,OFF` to return to silence).

 ### 5.2 Drills

 1. **Static wall approach** (start 1.5–2 m from a wall)